natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

 # Traffic-Signaling-Optimisation-Project
- Inspired by the Google Hash Code Problem on Traffic Signaling.
+ Inspired by the Google Hash Code Problem on Traffic Signaling (help as many cars as possible reach their destination before a given deadline, and display this simulation as a graph).
 This is a Java Project that uses Java Swing and Graph Stream Library.

  **Important** -